 Is Yak Leather Strong?

-Yak leather has a lot of strength, similar to that of one of the strongest leathers, Kangaroo leather.
+Yak leather has a lot of strength, similar to that of one of the strongest leathers, Kangaroo leather (click here to read an in-depth article I wrote about that).
 The harsh climates yaks live in require their skins to be very thick.
 It has great tensile strength, making it suitable for long straps.

 This fibers in this type of leather are also very dense, which helps keep the yak stay warm in the colder months.
 Yaks are extremely hairy animals, another asset that helps keep them warm.
 Between the thickness of the skin, fatty deposits within it, and the harsh lifestyle in often freezing temperatures, yak leather is often very rough, marked-up, and generally uneven in texture and tone.